kualta/site/posts/on-suffering.md

 Thus, a "founder monk" is an oxymoron. <br>
 The same unsatisfaction one is trying to overcome is essential for the other to exist.

-Let's excersize a thought that tomorrow everyone becomes enlightented.
+Let's exercise a thought that tomorrow everyone becomes enlightened.
 Would this not quickly drive humanity to extinction?
 The mere desire to reproduce directly leads to attachment and suffering.

-What if living with unsatisfaction is the only way to decrese everyone's suffering? <br>
+What if living with unsatisfaction is the only way to decrease everyone's suffering? <br>
 What if as humanity, we can continue to decrease it further?

 That is to say, is this not the boddhisatva ideal? <br>